rensandao/CarND-Term3-P2-Semantic_Segmentation-Wei/README.md

 In the function `optimize()` of `main.py`, the loss function is cross-entropy, and an Adam optimizer is used.

 #### 4. Train
-I trained the FCN in Udacity GPU wordspace, the workspace had alreadly contained both the road images and VGG mode.
+I trained the FCN in Udacity GPU workspace, the workspace had alreadly contained both the road images and VGG mode.

 Hyper parameters used for training are as follows:
 * keep_prob = 0.5